numbat70/clyde/_docs/Content/05-SUP_SOP.md

 The following must be adhered to:
 - BSUPA qualified coach's will deliver the courses
-- The Instructor / Student ratioj will be 1 to 6 or lower
+- The Instructor / Student ratios will be 1 to 6 or lower
 - Suitable kit will be provided for students including:
       - Buoyancy aid
       - Paddle